kechenkristin/SecondYearTerm1/ECM2414/review/note/w4l2TestingFundamentals.md

 		- know both the functionality and implementation

 ### Code coverage
-- Coverage types
+- Coverage types(pq27)
 	- Function/method/(sub)routine coverage
 		- method
+		- includes constructor
+		- externally not accessible methods
 	- State coverage
-		- each line of code has been processed
+		- **each line** of code has been processed
 	- Decision coverage
 		- decision
 		- if/else